mayel/docs.coopcloud.tech/docs/index.md

-The project arose out of the understanding that technology cooperatives continue to struggle to deliver free software solutions without relying on monopolies such as Google, Microsoft and Amazon for technical infrastructure and software tools.
-The contradictions of working with these abusive and extractive forces brings the idea of offering an alternative into question.
+The project arose out of the understanding that technology cooperatives continue to struggle to deliver free software solutions without relying on monopolies such as Google, Microsoft and Amazon for technical infrastructure.
+The contradictions of working with abusive and extractive forces brings the idea of offering an alternative into question.

-[The technological crisis is a social crisis].
-Therefore, building an alternative digital future cannot be done without broad and meaningful cooperation.
+[The technological crisis is a social crisis] and therefore building an alternative digital future cannot be done without broad and meaningful cooperation.
 The Cooperative Cloud project takes as its starting point, the independent free software community standards, tools, approaches and governance methods which cooperatives can make use of as part of offering a real alternative.

-The Cooperative Cloud should not be seen as a technical solution for a social problem (i.e. "Big Tech").
-We understand that owning the common technological means for delivering free software is only one part of the struggle to reclaim technology today.
-If antitrust litigation dismantled the monopolies tomorrow, we'd need our own organisations and robust technical capacity to fill the resulting vacuum.
-From this perspective, the project can be seen as another approach to building community power by focussing on the cooperative ways and means of managing the free software applications on which so much of our lives have come to rely on.

 To learn more, please see the [Getting Started guide].